-Regardless if a purchase is being processed online or in a physical store using a payment card, payment systems operate digitally, making both merchants and consumers vulnerable to third party attacks.
+Regardless if a purchase is processed online or in a physical store using a payment card, payment systems operate digitally; making both merchants and consumers vulnerable to third party attacks.

-However, in-store purchases are still considered more secure because of visible proof of card possession as well as chip-and-PIN authentication.
-E-commerce is considered more vulnerable to third party attacks since it lacks face-to-face interaction.
+However, in-store purchases are still more secure because of visible proof of card possession as well as chip-and-PIN authentication.
+E-commerce is more vulnerable to third-party attacks since it lacks face-to-face interaction.
 The additional rise in online traffic caused by the Covid-19 pandemic makes eCommerce a greenfield for fraudsters.

-Like merchants, cardholders are exposed to payment card fraud, which is confirmed by 42% of respondents who state that they have been victims of attacks directed to the theft of their credit/debit card information.
+Like merchants, cardholders are exposed to payment card fraud, which is confirmed by 42% of respondents; stating that they are victims of attacks directed to the theft of their credit/debit card information.
 These statistics explain why cardholder confidence in online payments is decreasing, thus causing a spike in cart abandonment rates.
-At the same time, cardholders are not satisfied with the online checkout processes involving various passwords and PINs, stating that they are oftentimes confusing and cause them to abandon their purchase.
+In addition, cardholders aren't happy with the checkout involving various passwords and PINs.
+They state that they are confusing and cause them to abandon their purchase.

-It is evident that major security measures need to be undertaken in order to protect both merchants and cardholders from fraudulent activities.
+It is evident that major security measures need to be undertaken in order to protect both merchants and cardholders.
 The solution lies in 3D Secure authentication, implementing Strong Customer Authentication (SCA), enabling maximum security accompanied by a smooth user experience.
-This protocol provides benefits to all of its stakeholders, making it a universal solution that addresses all pain-points present in the online payment ecosystem.
+This protocol provides benefits to all of its stakeholders, making it a universal solution that addresses all pain points present in the online payment ecosystem.

-Payment card fraud is a term used for fraud committed using a credit/debit card without the authorization of its genuine owner, the cardholder.
+Payment card fraud is using a credit/debit card without the authorization of its genuine owner.
 Motives behind such activities vary from obtaining goods or services to making payments to other accounts without the cardholder's consent.

-Such actions cause tremendous losses, which is confirmed by the data published on merchantsavvy.co.uk.
+Such actions cause tremendous losses, confirmed by the data published on merchantsavvy.co.uk.
 The latest statistics state that fraud losses in 2019 reached $30.07 billion, and the projected loss for 2027 amounts to $40.67 billion.
-These losses need to be accounted for, putting issuers and merchants in an ungrateful position.
+Merchants and issuers are the ones accountable for those losses.

-Now that we got the numbers down and realized the severity of this trend let's examine common types of online payment card fraud.
+Now that we got the numbers down let's examine common types of online payment card fraud.

-The most common way of obtaining mentioned data is through phishing, i.e., creating a replica of an original webpage, personalized email, or text so that the cardholder thinks that they are interacting with a legitimate business.
+The most common way of obtaining mentioned data is through phishing; i.e., creating a replica of an original webpage, personalized email, or text so that the cardholder thinks that they are interacting with a legitimate business.
 That way, the cardholder is confident that they are giving away their personal information, such as account number or username and password, to a trusted party.
 With that information, the fraudster can easily use the data to process online payments without the cardholder's knowledge.
-Another method is hacking, a direct attack on a system containing financial information for legal purposes, e.g., the computer system of a hotel.
-Stolen payment card information is usually sold online for further fraudulent use.
+Another method is hacking; i.e., a direct attack on a system containing financial information for legal purposes, e.g., the computer system of a hotel.
+Fraudsters commonly resell the payment card information for further fraudulent use.

 In the case of CNP Fraud, the merchant is liable for the loss, which leads to decreased revenue.

-Account Takeover (ATO) Fraud involves a hacker who acquires access to an account that does not belong to them, with the end goal of making a profit using the account's value.
-Account takeover is done in a very sophisticated manner so that the rightful owner of the account cannot notice any suspicious activities.
+ATO fraud involves a hacker who acquires access to an account that does not belong to them, with the end goal of making a profit using the account's value.
+The rightful owner of the account can't notice any suspicious activities.
 These activities include actions from changing a password, updating a shipping address to processing unauthorized online payments or money transfers.

 Fraudulent account takeover activities result in increased chargebacks and customer disputes, loss of customer trust, and damaged brand image.
-Oftentimes, an eCommerce company is just as unaware of the fraud being committed as the unsuspecting owner of the account, making the scam extremely hard to detect and prevent chargeback costs.
+Oftentimes, an eCommerce company is just as unaware of the fraud, as well as the unsuspecting owner of the account, making the scam extremely hard to detect and prevent chargeback costs.

 Friendly Fraud might sound harmless, but the truth is, it is as damaging as all other types of payment card frauds.

 The main difference between friendly fraud and other types of fraud is the identity of the perpetrator.
 Commonly, the fraudster uses stolen identity in order to profit from the committed fraud.
-However, friendly fraud is conducted by the actual cardholder, a person originally authorized to use the payment card.
-There are a few types of common friendly fraud nowadays, and we are going to describe each of them using a simple scenario.
+However, the actual cardholder, a person originally authorized to use the payment card, performs the fraud.
+There are a few types of friendly fraud nowadays.

-This type of fraud involves an online purchase scenario made by a family member without the authorization of the rightful cardholder.
-Another possible scenario is that the cardholder genuinely does not remember purchasing certain goods and opens a customer dispute demanding a refund.
+This type of fraud involves an online purchase made by a family member without the authorization of the rightful cardholder.
+Another possible scenario is that the cardholder genuinely doesn't remember purchasing certain goods and opens a customer dispute demanding a refund.

 In this scenario, the cardholder initiates a customer dispute regarding a store policy (e.g., the merchant offers credits for future purchases instead of refunds) or because they simply regret their purchase while demanding a full refund.